sciZer0/7/v/README.md

 <b>About the Greatest Values</b>

-In Inflationary Economy, there is nothing new.
+In Inflationary Economy, there is nothing new and valuable.

 All that Inflationary Economy (endless emissions of regular tokens) can give us is bubbles, each of which will inevitably burst.

-Meaning, in Inflationary Economy, there also is nothing valuable.

-On the other hand, the Bitcoin token is allegedly considered a non-inflationary token — like a fixed-supply token.
+On the other hand, the Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 Moreover, the greatest values in the Universe are not the fixed-supply tokens, but the decreasing-supply tokens.